KadijaBell/ThemeScape/backend/api_documents/API-docs-AirBnB.md

     }
     ```

-* Error response: Bookings that have been started can't be deleted
+* Error response: Booking that have been started can't be deleted
   * Status Code: 403
   * Headers:
     * Content-Type: application/json